When I want to make really potent, really healthy edibles or topicals, this cannabis coconut oil is my go-to infusion.

 1 teaspoon- 1 Tablespoon Sunflower Lecithin: If you reeeeallly don’t like the flavor of lecithin use 1 teaspoon.
 Otherwise, use 1 Tablespoon per cup.

-*Try to keep oil near 160° for best results* For even better results, try the MB2.
+*Try to keep oil near 160° for best results*

 1 Cup Organic Decarboxylated Cannabis (about 7g or 1/4 oz.) –